(Christoph Green, USA, 2005/06, BetaSP, 45 mins)

 The concept is a simple one.
 Find a house slated for destruction in the midst of a vibrant music community.
 Spend all day filming bands performing one song each in said house.
 Document the destruction.
 Roll credits.
 The end.

 So it goes with Burn to Shine: Portland, third in a series after Washington DC and Chicago.
-Created by Brendan Canty (Fugazi) and filmmaker Christoph Green, the concept is so simple, it's brilliant.
-Then again, the audio-visual quality's gotta be top-rate if the focus is gonna be on the music.
+Created by Fugazi's Brendan Canty and filmmaker Christoph Green, the concept is so simple, it's brilliant.
+Then again, the audio-visual quality has got to be top-rate if the focus is going to be on the music.
 It is.
-More importantly, the independent recordings artists themselves have gotta be top-rate.
+More importantly, the artists have got to be top-rate.
 They are.

-At least that's the case with Portland's stellar line-up, which was "curated"--man, I hate that term--by Chris Funk from new major label signees the Decemberists (who perform the epic "Mariner's Revenge Song").
-It includes the Thermals, Quasi, Mirah, the Lifesavas, Wet Confetti, Tom Heinl, and the Ready.
+At least that's the case with Portland's stellar line-up, which was "curated"--man, I hate that term--by Chris Funk from new major label signees the Decemberists, who perform the epic "Mariner's Revenge Song."
+The other acts include the Thermals, Quasi, Mirah, the Lifesavas, Wet Confetti, Tom Heinl, and the Ready.
 (Modest Mouse, Stephen Malkmus, and Dead Moon were all unavailable on that day.)

 The fabulous Shins

 In Burn to Shine, the quartet performs a sublime version of "Saint Simon," to which I couldn't resist humming along.
-It reminded me that it's time for some new music from these Albuquerque-transplants.
+It reminded me that it's high time for some new music from these Albuquerque, NM transplants.
 According to Sub Pop, a new record, tentatively titled Wincing the Night Away, is expected in January.
-Other highlights include the Gossip with the soulful ESG-styled funk of "Listen Up!" and the late, great Sleater-Kinney with "Modern Girl" (S-K drummer Janet Weiss is also a member of Quasi with ex-husband Sam Coomes).
+Other highlights include the Gossip with the soulful ESG-styled funk of "Listen Up!" and the late, great Sleater-Kinney with "Modern Girl" (drummer Janet Weiss is also a member of Quasi with ex-husband Sam Coomes).
 Carrie Brownstein, who sings lead on this track (instead of the warbly-voiced Corin Tucker), really reminded me of a young Patti Smith--always a good thing.
-Granted, S-K is currently on indefinite hiatus, so who's to say if they're really broken up or not.
-Being the sentimental fool I am, however, my eyes welled a little to think this might be the last we ever see of the dynamic trio.
+Granted, Sleater-Kinney is currently on indefinite hiatus, so who's to say if they're really broken up or not.
+Being the sentimental fool I am, however, my eyes welled up a little to think this might be the last we ever see of the dynamic trio.

 Canty recently told The Denver Post that Louisville, KY is the location of the next Burn to Shine.
 Artists include the Magik Markers and jack-of-all-trades Will Oldham (Bonnie Prince Billy, Palace Brothers, and SIFF '06 entry Old Joy).
 It's said that Seattle may follow suit.
-After the press screening, Rachel Shimp (The Seattle Weekly) suggested the always-happening Austin.
-I would also suggest Chapel Hill and Vancouver, assuming Canty and Green are willing and/or able to step outside the US.
+After the press screening, Rachel Shimp from The Seattle Weekly suggested the always-happening Austin, TX.
+I would also suggest Chapel Hill, NC and Vancouver, BC, assuming Canty and Green are willing and/or able to step outside the US borders.

 If you have any interest in independent music, Burn to Shine has your name written all over it.
 Granted, watching the house get destroyed at the end is rather depressing (in Portland, it's burned to the ground).
-Unlike most music documentaries and concert films, however, there's no commentary, no narration, no cheesy graphics, and no extraneous "story" (about some fan who follows the bands around).
+Unlike most music documentaries and concert films, however, there's no commentary, no narration, no cheesy graphics, and no extraneous "story" about some fan who follows all of the bands around.

 In other words: None of the bells and whistles that have destroyed some of the more promising music films of the past.
 After all, not every one can be The Kids Are Alright.
-I'm thinking instead of titles like the Clash's Rude Boy or Alice Cooper's Good to See You Again, where you're left wondering, Why didn't they just document the music and dump the rest?
-(Actually, I kinda dig the rambling Rude Boy, but I guess I'm in the minority.)
+I'm thinking instead of films like the Clash's Rude Boy or Alice Cooper's Good to See You Again, where you're left wondering: Why didn't they just document the music and dump all the rest?
+(Actually, I kind of dig the rambling Rude Boy, but I guess I'm in the minority.)
 Burn to Shine gets right to the heart of the matter--the music.

 No comments: